Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ Webhosting - Linux for Server Administration - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	sudo systemctl restart mongod
 	```

+	3. Enabling external connections (and Mongo Compass) at the OS level
-	3. If you have firewall (either uwf or iptables), you have to allow in internet 0.0.0.0 into port 27017:
+	   If you have firewall (either uwf or iptables), you have to allow in internet 0.0.0.0 into port 27017:
 		- Check if ufw firewall is enabled with `sudo ufw status`.
-If it's enabled, you should open the Mongo port by running `sudo ufw allow 27017`.
+If it's enabled, you should open the Mongo port by running `sudo ufw allow 27017/tcp`.
 Check port allowed rules by running same `sudo ufw status`.
 Apply the rules immediately with `sudo ufw reload`.
 		- Check if iptables is managing firewall by running `sudo iptables -L -v -n` to see if there are any port rules which implies that iptables is enabled.
 Note that there doesn't need to be a iptables service for this firewall to work because iptables works at the kernel level.
 			- If it's enabled, you should open the Mongo port by running `sudo iptables -A INPUT -p tcp --dport 27017 -j ACCEPT`.
 No need to reboot; Rules are hot applied right way.
 Check ports allowed by running `sudo iptables -L -n`.